Homemade gluten-free vegan granola bars are easy to make and much healthier than store-bought varieties.

 I’ve been experimenting over the past several months with gluten-free baking, and it’s more complicated than I anticipated.
 The flours are all very particular and yield quite different results.
 Because I’m stubborn, I keep trying to create my own recipes instead of adapting from others.
 There have been many failed muffin attempts.
 It’s very frustrating, but I do like a challenge.

 One recipe that I’ve successfully adapted is my vegan granola bars.
 Gluten-free oats are technically the same as regular oats, but they’re processed in a gluten-free facility.
-These granola bars are delicious and if you’re trying to follow a gluten-free diet, they’re a great snack or breakfast option.
+These gluten-free vegan granola bars are delicious and if you’re trying to follow a gluten-free diet, they’re a great snack or breakfast option.
 I swapped out a lot of other ingredients in this version and added some fun extras.
 The figs and dates are chewy and sweet.
 The cacao nibs add a touch of chocolate flavor and crunch.
 You can easily swap out the Earth Balance for regular butter if you just want a vegetarian bar.
 Enjoy!

 - 1 2/3 cups gluten-free rolled oats (I use Bob's Red Mill)